sheenm/GenericRepositoryPattern/README.md

 # GenericRepositoryPattern

-In this repository I will try to implement generic repository
+In this repository I will try to implement generic repository pattern